-- (5) Dissolved oxygen limitation set as minimum values. - (6) The Ammonia Impact Ratio (AIR) is calculated as the ratio of the ammonia value in the effluent and the applicable ammonia standard based on the Final Aquatic Life Ambient Water Quality Criteria for Ammonia.
-See Attachment E for a sample log to help calculate and record the AIR values and Attachment F for pH-dependent, dilution-adjusted water quality objectives.
-The AIR is the ammonia effluent limit and must be reported in the DMRs in addition to the ammonia and pH values.
-Monitoring for pH and ammonia must be conducted concurrently in order for the AIR to be calculated properly. - (7) All chronic WET tests must be "Pass", and no test may be "Fail".
+- (4) Both the influent and the effluent shall be monitored.
+The average monthly effluent concentration of Biochemical Oxygen Demand (5-day) and Total Suspended Solids shall not exceed 15 percent of the average monthly influent concentration collected at the same time. - (5) The Ammonia Impact Ratio (AIR) is calculated as the ratio of the ammonia value in the effluent and the applicable ammonia standard based on the Final Aquatic Life Ambient Water Quality Criteria for Ammonia.

+See Attachment E for a sample log to help calculate and record the AIR values and Attachment F for pH-dependent and temperature-dependent water quality objectives.
+The AIR is the ammonia effluent limit and must be reported in the DMRs in addition to the ammonia, pH, and temperature values.
+Monitoring for pH and ammonia must be conducted concurrently in order for the AIR to be calculated properly.

+- (6) Dissolved oxygen limitations set as minimum values. - (7) Total residual chlorine monitoring is only required during monitoring periods in which chlorine is used for disinfection. - (8) All chronic WET tests must be "Pass", and no test may be "Fail".
 "Pass" constitutes a rejection of the null hypothesis.
-See section III.D for specific requirements.
+See section III.D for specific requirements. - (9) The list of priority pollutants can be found at 40 CFR Part 423, Appendix A. This annual monitoring must be done concurrently with the whole effluent toxicity testing done in the first calendar quarter of each year.